MacGregor DNA Project annual update 2012

 All the other lines are almost certainly separate genetic lines and not related directly to those discussed above.
 Chart 3 is a chart which takes the entries above and places them in a grid which estimates the time to the most recent common ancestor.
 The numbers should only be used as a guide since DNA mutates randomly.
 The grid is generated by Dean McGee’s Y-Utility found at http://www.mymcgee.com/tools/yutility.html?mode=ftdna_mode.
 What is obvious is that the time distances between individuals extend well beyond the time of the adoption of surnames.

-Chart 2 Gregg/Grieg/Grigor Time to Most Recent Common Ancesto
+Chart 2 Gregg/Grieg/Grigor Time to Most Recent Common Ancestor

 Part 2